atomjoy/olmap/README.md

-# OpenLayers Map Marker Popup
+# Map marker with popup using OpenLayers

+How to create a simple map with a marker using OpenLayers maps.

 ## Run